How do you manage stress?

 By David Joel Miller.

-Stress can overwhelmed you at any time or anywhere – Here are some suggested ways to turn down the stress volume.
+Stress can overwhelm you at any time or anywhere – Here are some suggested ways to turn down the stress volume.

-Under stress most of us forget to breath.
-The result is fewer shorter breathes and the overwhelming sense of panic that can follow lack of air in your lungs.
+Under stress, most of us forget to breathe.
+The result is fewer shorter breathes and the overwhelming sense of panic that can follow a lack of air in your lungs.

 Slow your breathing down.
 Take deep breaths from the diaphragm.
 You should feel your stomach moving in and out.
 Short fast breaths from high up in your chest can increase the feelings of stress.